alrex-dev/task-org/README.md

 # task-org
-A project for personal use using Vue 3 in Vite.
+Task Organizer is a personal project used to manage the information such as time spent, credentials and actions taked for all the projects that I have handled.
+It is using Vue 3 in Vite, Pina and Axios for the frontend.

+## Backend
+The backend files are in a separate repository: [Task Org API](https://github.com/alrex-dev/task-org-api) Backend is using PHP and MySL.

 ## Recommended IDE Setup